-It is my pleasure to present the eighth issue of Arizona Working Papers in Second Language Acquisition and Teaching (SLAT).
-The papers in this collection have been solicited, selected, and edited by graduate students in the SLAT Interdisciplinary Ph.D. program at the University of Arizona.
-I would like to commend Betil Eröz and Randall Sadler for their conscientious work and high standards in editing this volume.
-The authors are SLAT graduate students (both current and incoming), alumni and faculty.
-Several papers are the results of collaborative efforts between students and between faculty and students, which is consistent with our philosophy that graduate students are junior colleagues.
+It is my great pleasure to present the tenth issue of Arizona Working Papers in Second Language Acquisition and Teaching (SLAT).
+The papers included in this collection have been solicited, selected, and edited by graduate students in the SLAT Interdisciplinary Ph.D. program at the University of Arizona.
+I would like to commend Estela Ene and Senta Görtler for their hard and dedicated work.
+The professionalism with which they approached the task, the high standards they set for this issue, and their exceptional time commitment in preparing the AZ SLAT Working Papers are truly admirable.
+The authors are SLAT graduate students, alumni, and faculty.
+Several papers are the results of collaborative efforts between students and between faculty and students, which reflects the philosophy of the SLAT Interdisciplinary Ph.D. program, namely that graduate students are junior colleagues.

-This current issue, like previous issues of the Arizona Working Papers in SLAT, attempts to reflect the four curricula specialty areas in the SLAT program.
-They are 1) L2 Analysis, 2) L2 Use, 3) L2 Processes, and 4) L2 Pedagogical Theory and Program Administration.
+This current issue, like previous issues of the Arizona Working Papers in SLAT, attempts to reflect the four areas of specialization in the SLAT program.
+They are 1) L2 Pedagogical Theory and Program Administration, 2) L2 Use, 3) L2 Processes, and 4) L2 Analysis.

 As the name implies, these are works in progress.
-In most cases, the authors plan to revise their contributions and submit them for publication elsewhere.
+In most cases, the authors plan to revise their contributions and submit them for publication in another venue.
 This volume is intended as a space for scholarly exchange; thus, any questions, comments, and suggestions would be appreciated during the process of revision.
 Comments should be addressed to the individual authors.

 SLAT is an interdisciplinary program based on the conviction that an understanding of the processes and practices of second language acquisition and teaching involves consideration of the interrelationships of language, learner (cognitive, affective, and social), and instructional variables, and on the belief that research into these processes and practices, as well as the professional development of new scholars, can be best implemented in a structure which minimizes disciplinary boundaries.
-The papers appearing in this volume reflect that philosophy.
+The papers appearing in this volume reflect that belief.